willhampshire/Depresjon_ML/readme.md

 Mean Absolute Error (MAE) of 0.145 indicates the average absolute difference between predicted and actual values.
 The value predicted is represented in the source data as 'madrs2', and the context of this number means anything of the order <1 means an accurate prediction is made.
 Additionally, 99.8% of the variance in the prediction is explained within the model (R-squared) - this indicates the data is fitted well.
+Samples tested on: 23 × 30% = 6.9 => 7.

 Relative MAE = MAE / MADRS range = (0.145 / 60) × 100 = 0.242%